minipai/ng-trans.css/README.md

 **Before v0.5.0 class needed to add to parent element.
 However, its changed to enable doing more fancy stuffs.**

+## Builds

+- ng-trans.css contains all transitions and timing functions.
+- ng-trans-transitions.css contains all transitions.
+- ng-trans-timing-function.css contains all timing functions.

 ## List of transitions ({{transType}})

 - fade